clnsmth/maintainer/docs/add_workflows.md

 vi config.py
 ```

 Line 20 - Add your secret key.

-Line 21 - "True" allows mocked POST requests to activate the maintainer, which is helpful when testing during the deployment phase.
-Set to "False" once successfully deployed and not debugging.

 Line 23 - Modify path to the webapp.
 Replace "pasta" with your user name.